scroll-tech/scroll/README.md

 + Hardhat / Foundry
 + Docker

-To run the tests, it is essential to first pull or build the required Docker images.
+To run the tests, it is essential to first pull and then build the required Docker images.
 Execute the following commands in the root directory of the repository to do this:

 ```bash
 docker pull postgres